 The Plan's investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The Plan's Benefit Plan Administration Committee (BPAC) determines the Plan's valuation policies utilizing information provided by the investment advisors and custodian.
+The Plan's Benefit Plan Administration Committee determines the Plan's valuation policies utilizing information provided by the investment advisors and custodian.
 See Note 3 for discussion of fair value measurements.

 Purchases and sales are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-Net appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.
+Net appreciation and depreciation includes the Plan's realized gains and losses and the unrealized appreciation and depreciation of investments.